LandryLuke/ESP32-LIVENBA-LEDMATRIX/README.md

  TO OBTAIN GAME ID:

- Use the python code to find the game id's for a given date.
+ Use the python script to find the game id's for a given date.